jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

     )
 {% endhighlight %}

 This function builds the output for Alexa a bit at a time.
 The first bit picks a sound effect for the cracker.
 It uses [SSML](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions), which lets us control how Alexa speaks the text a bit more.
-The sound of the cracker is marked up as in interjection.
+The sound of the cracker is marked up as an interjection.

 Next we add a short pause, which Alexa locates the bits of cracker and prize which fell on the floor.